 We rely on an accurate record of you in order to provide the best service possible, therefore please ensure that you do not register for Tend more than once.
-If you feel you may have already registered but can’t access your account, please contact our Customer Support team on email@example.com.
+If you feel you may have already registered but can’t access your account, please contact our Customer Experience Team on firstname.lastname@example.org.

-In the unlikely event of a technical error on our part, our Support team will contact you to rebook your appointment or provide a refund.
+In the unlikely event of a technical error on our part, our Customer Experience Team will contact you to rebook your appointment or provide a refund.

 Our philosophy is to manage your health concerns in an environment of mutual respect.
 Therefore we ask you to treat our staff and clinicians with patience and respect.
 If we believe that your behaviour is inappropriate we reserve the right to terminate your appointment.
 If this occurs you will then be contacted by another member of our team to help resolve your concerns.